 Lily seizes James' hand and they run back down the aisle together, laughing and grinning, followed by the teeming crowd of friends and family.
 Outside they are bombarded with rice and the remainder of the rose petals and Sirius hitches Lily up and twirls her around, embracing her and James and feeling at home again in a place he does not belong.
 Something new, he thinks, beaming around at his friends.
 He beckons to Remus and snatches Peter by the collar of his suit and they pose for the first photo together.

 The world is full of heartache and pain, but Sirius ignores it all.
 He wakes in the middle of the night, troubled and restless, and he rolls over in bed and feels Remus wrapped in the sheets barely inches away.
-In the few short months they have lived together, Sirius was finally able to learn the thousands of ways to kiss Remus, and discover that there is still a thousand more.
-He comes to fathom the feeling of no cold patches in the bed and the smell of sweet chocolate in Remus sweaters and how to prevent an attack of asthma without the use of an inhaler.
+In the few short months they have lived together, Sirius was finally able to learn the thousands of ways to kiss Remus and discover that there is still a thousand more.
+He comes to fathom the feeling of no cold patches in the bed and the smell of sweets in Remus' sweaters and how to prevent an attack of asthma without the use of an inhaler.
 He knows the difference between Remus' chronic coughs and his flu coughs and he picks up on Remus' reading consistencies and the discrepancies in his handwriting when they sit together in Gender Studies.
 Sirius no longer waits for anything, because there is nothing left for him to ponder.
 He is not impatient for something new, because he lives a novel experience every day.